-Francis Kayali is a French American classical music composer currently living in Paris.
+Francis Kayali is a French American classical music composer currently living in New England.
 His instrumental music has been performed by the Charleston Symphony Orchestra, the North/South Consonance Chamber Orchestra, the Boston Modern Orchestra Project (BMOP), ETHEL, the What's Next?
 Ensemble, the West Point Woodwind Quintet, the Portland Piano Trio, the Parhelion Trio, and the Bateira Trio.
 His choral music has been sung by C3LA and KC VITAs.

 His music appears on albums by pianist Martin Jones and flutist Rebecca Jeffreys.
 Jeffreys's recordings of Kayali's Intermezzo and Bagatelle are regularly broadcast on radio stations throughout the Americas and Europe.

 At ease in a wide variety of genres and styles, Kayali composed the process/fixed media piece Téléphone arable, which was selected by Taukay Edizioni Musicali for their 2020 "Il suono delle lingue" album.
 His "Voyage of the Back Cove Fleet" was performed by 8 pianists in different rooms at the Elliott Schwartz Memorial Practice Room Project (2020) and the following year by pianists of the Universidad Nacional Autónoma de México.
 In 2022, the show "Jazzing Up" devoted a segment to his piano music on Hong Kong Radio 4.
-Two of his vocal canons are being published in the upcoming anthology Cantintondo 2 (Italy).
+Two of his vocal canons were recently published in the anthology Cantintondo 2 (Italy).

 His Trio for Clarinet, Violin and Piano was performed at the 2008 ACA Festival of American Music at Symphony Space in New York City.
 In 2014, Masks, for flute, viola, and contrabass, was performed by the Bateira Trio at Carnegie Hall.
 During the 2017-18 season, Kayali was composer-in-residence with the Karger College Prep Division at the Portland Conservatory.